 Block 5: Cycles

-The last block Cycles widens the scope of the module to look at the Earth’s overall systems.
+The last block widens the scope of the module to look at the earth’s overall systems.
 The rock cycle, biogeochemical cycles over short and long terms and the element cycles of carbon, nitrogen, sulphur and phosphorus are some of the aspects you will cover in this block.

 This module has two practical projects.
-In one you will undertake your own individual project work, in the other you will undertake a second 'virtual' field trip, this time to the desert of New Mexico, USA.
-You will be challenged to predict the consequences of a change in climate on the flora and fauna of the region.
-You will need to draw on the skills that you have developed in the module, together with visual, numerical and other data about the study area.
+In one, you’ll undertake individual project work; in the other, you’ll undertake a virtual field trip to the desert of New Mexico, USA.
+You’ll predict the consequences of climate change on the region’s flora and fauna, drawing on the skills you’ve developed in the module, together with visual, numerical and other data.

-Satisfactory completion of either the practical projects or the field schools, or a defined combination of the two is required if you want to gain credit for this module.
+You may attend a residential field school instead of completing the practical projects.
+Satisfactory completion of the practical projects or the field schools or a combination of the two is required if you want to gain credit for this module.